sergiodealencar/jmeter-performance-test/readme.md

 ## 📌 Project Objective
 This project demonstrates the use of **Apache JMeter** to design, execute, and analyze performance tests on the [Automation Practice](http://www.automationpractice.pl/index.php) demo e-commerce site.

-⚠️ **Important:**
-Tests are intentionally limited in scope (very few users, long ramp-up times) to avoid overloading or disrupting the public demo server.
-In real-world projects, heavy load and stress testing must always be performed in **staging or controlled environments** with permission.

 ---

 ## 🛠 Tools
 - [Apache JMeter 5.6.3](https://jmeter.apache.org/)
 - Git & GitHub for version control and documentation
-- Optional: Local web server (Flask, Node.js, etc.) for heavier testing

 ---